 CAN I ENCAPSULATE MY PLACENTA IF I HAVE?

 Gestational Diabetes: Yes.
 Whether diet-controlled or insulin-controlled, this does not affect the ability to encapsulate the placenta.

 A Lotus Birth: A Lotus Birth is the practice of leaving the baby attached to the placenta until the cord dries and comes away from baby naturally.
 Unfortunately, as a lotus birth requires the cord to dry and separate itself, usually taking up to 10 days, this is far too long to have the placenta not refrigerated and fresh in order to be encapsulated.
-To try and include this in my practice I can encourage women to keep the placenta attached to the baby for up to 5 hours before needing to be refrigerated and do a ‘modified lotus birth’ where the cord is still attached but parts of the placenta are removed from the attached piece.
+To try and include this in my practice I can encourage women to keep the placenta attached to the baby and do a ‘modified lotus birth’ where the cord is still attached but parts of the placenta are removed from the attached piece and refrigerated/stored in your cooler for my collection.
 Therefore these pieces can still be encapsulated or turned into a placenta remedy.